Uninett/nav/NOTES.rst

 ------------------------

-Information about any type of aggregated link discoverable through the ``IEEE8023-LAG-MIB`` (LACP) will collected and stored in NAV.
+Information about any type of aggregated link discoverable through the ``IEEE8023-LAG-MIB`` (LACP) is collected and stored in NAV.

 A new event type, ``aggregateLinkState``, with the accompanying ``linkDegraded`` and ``linkRestored`` alerts has been introduced.
-If link is lost on a interface known to be part of such an aggregate will cause NAV to generate a ``linkDegraded`` alert for the aggregated interface.
+If link is lost on an interface known to be part of such an aggregate it will cause NAV to generate a ``linkDegraded`` alert for the aggregated interface.

 Aggregation status of ports is also displayed in each port's details page.